 Compaction of a bulk solid powder or granule material into a larger size is often an important step in the production of an end product.
 The compactor is a key process equipment item for agglomeration.
 Control of the compactor and the agglomeration process is important to production efficiency and profitability.
 And sometimes agglomeration equipment like the compactor can be used for something slightly different than agglomeration, such as crushing diamonds to produce abrasives.
 The agglomeration process control and control of the compactor is essentially the same.

-In one such agglomeration process control application, to control the compactor a HMI Control Panel and VFD Electrical Panel were provided.
-The main operator interface for a compactor process control and automation system is via an Allen-Bradley PanelView Plus Compact terminal mounted in an enclosure running a custom designed Sterling Systems & Controls Process Control application.
-The HMI Control Panel with PanelView Plus Compact terminal provide all agglomeration process control equipment necessary to run the compactor.
+In one such agglomeration process control application, to control the compactor an HMI Control Panel and VFD Electrical Panel were provided.
+The main operator interface for a compactor process control and automation system is via an Allen-Bradley PanelView Plus Compact terminal mounted in an enclosure running a custom-designed Sterling Systems & Controls Process Control application.
+The HMI Control Panel with PanelView Plus Compact terminal provides all agglomeration process control equipment necessary to run the compactor.

 This particular compactor has three settings that can be selected by the customer to choose when starting, e.g. 20 tons (2400psi), 25 tons (3000psi) and 30 tons (3600psi).